Modern Slavery & Human Trafficking Statement

 All Hays employees have access to dedicated channels through which they may voice concerns, either through local reporting mechanisms or through the global whistleblowing procedure.
 Hays is committed to protecting employees when disclosing malpractice and will ensure that all disclosures made in good faith will be treated confidentially and without fear of retaliation.

 All staff within Hays are expected to comply with all laws and act in accordance with local guidelines and regulations and act with integrity and honesty.
-We have undertaken to review our policies and procedures to ensure our colleagues have access to any additional information and support they may require with regard to human trafficking, forced labour, servitude and slavery.
 A training module on modern slavery and human trafficking is also available to all employees.
 In the UK, an e-learning module forms part of a training package undertaken by new employees.
+Should any of our colleagues need any additional information or support with regard to human trafficking, forced labour, servitude and slavery this will be provided.

-This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and constitutes Hays’ slavery and human trafficking statement in respect of its 2018 financial year.
+This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and constitutes Hays’ slavery and human trafficking statement in respect of its financial year ended 30 June 2021.

 Signed: Alistair Cox